-To protect you, your loved ones, other clinical staff, and our patients and families from the influenza virus, we require all clinical personnel to obtain an influenza vaccination during 'flu season'.
+To protect you, your loved ones, other clinical staff, and our patients and families from the influenza virus, we require all clinical personnel to obtain an influenza vaccination during 'flu season' including students/instructors.
 TVH is required to submit information to the Centers for Medicare and Medicaid Services regarding this immunization for all persons caring for patients in any capacity.
-We will require documentation of vaccination status for all students and instructors at the hospital during flu season.